-To mark International Women's Day why not gather a group together onine and treat yourselves to a sociable, interactive lunch hour, while an award-winning writer tells us the story behind the story.
-Rustle up a delicious lunch, pour yourself something sparkling and relax in great company.
+Treat yourself to a sociable, interactive lunch hour, while an award-winning writer tells us the story behind the story.
+Invite your friends and colleagues to join you.
+Then rustle up a delicious lunch, pour yourself something sparkling and relax in great company.

 Neema Shah’s parents and grandparents left India to make their homes in East Africa and later in London, where Neema was born and lives.
 Kololo Hill is her debut and was shortlisted for the Bath Novel Award and the First Novel Prize.
 She is currently working on her second novel.